Van Jones joins McChesney on Media Matters Sunday, October 30th

 Laura Flanders is the host of GritTV and Greg Mitchell writes for The Nation Magazine.
-Join Bob and his two distinguished guests in their discussion about Occupy Wall Street this Sunday at 1pm on WILL.
+Join Bob and his two distinguished guests in their discussion about Occupy Wall Street.

 Susan Saladoff (Producer, Director) spent twenty-five years practicing law in the civil justice system, representing injured victims of individual and corporate negligence.
 She stopped practicing law in 2009 to make the documentary, HOT COFFEE, her first feature-length film.
 She began her career as a public interest lawyer with the law firm of Trial Lawyers for Public Justice, now known as Public Justice, an organization that, for the last 25 years, has been at the forefront of keeping America's courthouse doors open to all.
 Susan was recognized by her peers as an Oregon Super Lawyer for five consecutive years from 2006 to 2010.
 She is a graduate of Cornell University and George Washington University Law School, and has frequently lectured at the state and national levels on the importance of the civil justice system.
 Order advance copies of the DVD at hotcoffeethemovie.com Call and comment during this live show.